ossobv/openvpn-u2f-setup/README.rst

 Caveats
 -------

-* The challenge is not random.
-But because it uses the unixtime which should be the same everywhere, we do guard against replay attacks (outside a short time window).
+**The challenge is not random.** But because it uses the unixtime which should be the same everywhere, we use that to guard against replay attacks (outside a short time window).

-* Right now ``openvpn-u2f-ask-password`` (*SystemD ask-password* helper) does not know *who* is querying for credentials: this means that if you secure multiple VPNs with this method, *you must reuse a single YubiKey public key registration.*

-These two caveats are both due to the fact that openvpn does not support passing a challenge to the client.
+This caveat is due to the fact that *OpenVPN* does not support passing a challenge to the client.
 If it did, we could pass the required keyhandle and supply a truly random challenge.

+*Note that using the timestamp is no less secure than the ubiqitous time-based one-time passwords (TOTP) as provided by the Google Authenticator and Authy apps.*

+And on all other fronts, using a hardware *U2F* device with a public/private key is *more* secure because *there is no shared secret* and *the private key cannot be extracted from the hardware device.*

 OpenVPN server setup